Healthy Lifestyle for Diabetes: Diet, Exercise & 7-Day Plan Guide

 What are the optimal nutritional choices for blood sugar?

-You should heavily focus on non-starchy vegetables, lean proteins, and healthy fats like avocados.
-You must drastically limit all refined carbohydrates, sugary drinks, and highly processed snack foods.
-This specific macronutrient balance prevents rapid, dangerous spikes in your bloodstream.
+You should primarily focus your meals around non-starchy vegetables, lean proteins, and healthy fats like avocados.
+In addition, you must drastically limit all refined carbohydrates and highly processed snacks.

 How frequently should you exercise to manage diabetes?